-All providers of Behavioral Supports services (assessment/plan development and monitoring) must comply with the standards set forth in this manual.
-In addition, Behavioral Supports providers shall complete State/Federal Criminal Background checks, Child Abuse Registry Information (CARI) checks, and Central Registry checks for all staff, drug tests as applicable under Stephen Komninos' Law, and ensure that all staff successfully completes the training described in Section 17.2.5.3.
+All providers of Behavioral Supports services must comply with the standards set forth in this manual.
+In addition, Behavioral Supports providers shall complete State/Federal Criminal Background checks, Central Registry checks for all staff, drug tests as applicable under Stephen Komninos' Law, and ensure that all staff successfully completes the training described in Section 17.2.5.3.